Westerwald

 In the tour planner we inform you under the tab "Current info" about temporary route changes, closures and detours.

-Twenty-five million years ago, a volcanic eruption covered a maar lake with scorching-hot lava.
-This solidified into basalt, preserving the lake's habitat.
-The volcanic rock is ideal as a building material, especially for road and railway construction.
+25 million years ago, a volcanic eruption covered a maar lake with glowing hot lava.
+This solidified into basalt.
+The habitat of the lake was conserved in the process.
+The volcanic rock is excellently suited as a building material, especially for road and railway construction.
 Industrial mining began in the 20th century.
-The basalt is still exported to numerous European countries today.
-As a result of the mining, some of the Tertiary lake deposits are once again exposed, making the Stöffel an important fossil site.The Stöffel Route follows the trail of basalt.
-The Stöffel Park, the TERTIÄRUM, the GeoBlick Stöffel Tower, and the Erbach Railway Bridge are the highlights.
-Numerous GeoStations trace the path from the volcanic formation of basalt to the high-quality gravel used in road construction.
-Basti Basalt can tell children about the world of quarries at many audio stations.
+The basalt is still exported to numerous countries in Europe today.
+Due to the mining, the Tertiary lake deposits are partially exposed again, making Stöffel an important fossil site.

 Sturdy footwear.

-Stöffel Park offers a variety of exciting sites related to basalt mining.
-The Tertiary period, with its spectacular fossils, is also worth a visit.
-You can pay the entrance fee at the information booth at the starting point and then visit all the museum rooms!
+The TERTIÄRUM with spectacular fossils is worth a visit!
+You can pay the entrance fee at the info box and then visit all museum rooms.

-GeoInformation Center Stöffel-Park at the Infobox
+GeoInformation Center Stöffel Park at the info box

 More information & GPX download